-Presenter: Carolyn Y. Ho; on behalf of the MAVERICK investigators committee for MyoKardia; and has served on an advisory board for Ambry Genetics.
+Presenter: Carolyn Y. Ho; on behalf of the MAVERICK investigators Cardiovascular Division, Brigham and Women's Hospital, Boston, Massachusetts, USA Disclosure: Prof Ho has served as a consultant and is on the EXPLORER study steering committee for MyoKardia; and has served on an advisory board for Ambry Genetics.
 Prof Ho does not receive any compensation for being on the EXPLORER steering committee.
+Support: The writing and publication of this article was funded by MyoKardia.
+Citation: EMJ Cardiol.
+2020;8[Suppl 1]:2-4.